 This form must be used by Professional Engineers and Registered Architects when self-certifying the installation plan for a backflow preventer on a fire service line only.

-Self-certification for Cross Connection Control Device Installation Exemption - One Domestic Service only
+Self-certification for Cross Connection Control Assembly Installation Exemption - One Domestic Service only

-This form must be used by Professional Engineers and Registered Architects to self-certify that a facility with one domestic service line does not require a cross connection control device.
+This form must be used by Professional Engineers and Registered Architects to self-certify that a facility with one domestic service line does not require a cross connection control assembly.